janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 ### Crontab ###
 Automate the running of the Twitter mining Python script by creating a cron job in the Raspberry Pi terminal.<br />

-Enter into the cron editor by entering the following BASH command:<br />
+Enter into the cron editor with the following BASH command:<br />
 `pi@raspberrypi:~ $ crontab -e`<br />

 Format the cron job with the following cron expression:<br />